Eschatologue/CM_wiki/docs/glossary.md

 ### Climb Speed

-A Climb Speed can be used in place of Speed to traverse a vertical surface without expending the extra movement normally associated with climbing.
+A Climb Speed can be used in place of Speed to traverse a vertical surface without expending the extra Movement normally associated with climbing.

 ### Fly Speed